 Today’s change-makers are using innovation to generate new ideas that address complex world issues.
 Social innovation seeks novel advancements to social problems that are more effective, efficient and sustainable than existing practices.
 The primary purpose of social innovation is to promote the common good through problem-solving and creative solutions.
 Participants will be provided with tools to tackle social, environmental, and human justice challenges.

 How will it work?

 Prior to the event, the Centennial Center will select a topic based on a complex local or global issue with input from the HWS community.
 Participants can enter as a team of 3 or 4 (including faculty or staff members) or enter as an individual and be placed on a team.
-On Saturday morning, the topic will be revealed.
+On Friday evening, the topic will be revealed.
 Teams will have 24 hours to create an idea that addresses or helps to solve the local or global issue.

 Who is eligible?

 Any current HWS student can apply.
 All majors and levels of experience are welcome.
 Participants can enter with a team of 3 or 4 (including faculty or staff members) or be matched with a team.
 Only participants who can commit to both Friday and Saturday sessions are eligible.

 This weekend is designed to be one of learning.
 Expect to be challenged.
 Participants will engage in careful information gathering in order to critically analyze an issue.
 Through topics in social innovation, participants will acquire problem-solving skills necessary to address an issue.
 Participants will leave with a new network of student, faculty and staff who are interested in making a positive impact in the world.
 Social innovation is a powerful tool for today’s change agents and participants will be trained in these cutting-edge concepts.

 Friday evening will be jam-packed with speakers, workshops and team planning sessions.
 Saturday, teams will design a presentation that outlines their idea and pitch it.